-In the Fall 2014 semester, the Department of Political Science in collaboration with other departments and programs at Northeastern launched a first of its kind Master of Science in Security and Resilience Studies.
-Utilizing the interdisciplinary expertise of scholars from across Northeastern, this degree offers students the opportunity to explore such material in public and international issues as terrorism, homeland security, resiliency, and sustainability.
+In fall 2014 the College of Social Sciences and Humanities’ Department of Political Science, in collaboration with other Northeastern University departments and programs, launched a first-of-its kind Master of Science in Security and Resilience Studies.
+Utilizing the interdisciplinary expertise of scholars at Northeastern University, this degree offers students the opportunity to explore public and international issues as terrorism, homeland security, resiliency, and cybersecurity.

 In the fall semester, students enroll in several core courses that introduce the key concepts in Security and Resilience Studies.
 The balance of your first two semesters will be spent fulfilling core course requirements and electives in one of the areas of specialization listed above.
 The degree is then completed in the summer term, with an experience with other students in the program and other graduate programs within the department, and by completing a capstone project supervised by Northeastern faculty.

 This brochure will give a brief overview of the exciting new program in the cutting edge field of security and resilience.View the Brochure